A Going-Down principle for ample groupoids and the Baum-Connes conjecture

 is continuous and bounded. \end{lemma} \begin{proof} We will show that $\lambda(\varphi)$ looks like a continuous function locally.
 More precisely given any $u\in G^{(0)}$ we can pick a relatively compact neighbourhood $V$ of $u$.
 Then choose a function $\psi\in C_c(G^{(0)})$ such that $\psi= 1$ on $\overline{V}$.
 Then $f(x):=\varphi(x)\psi(r(x))$ is a continuous function with compact support since $supp(f)\subseteq supp(\varphi)\cap r^{-1}(supp(\psi))$ and $\varphi$ has proper support.
 Thus $\lambda(f)$ is continuous.
 But for all $v\in V$ we clearly have

 Thus $\lambda(\varphi)_{\mid V}$ is continuous.
 Since $u$ was chosen arbitrary $\lambda(\varphi)$ must be continuous. \end{proof}

 There is an important subclass of the class of étale groupoids, which is of particular interest to us: \begin{defi} A locally compact Hausdorff groupoid $G$ is called \textit{ample}, if the set $G^a:=\lbrace A\in G^{op}\mid A\textit{ is compact}\rbrace$ forms a basis for the topology of $G$. \end{defi} It follows directly from the definition, that every ample groupoid is étale.
 Recall, that a topological space $X$ is called \textit{totally disconnected}, if the connected components in $X$ are the one-point sets.
 It is easy to see that every ample groupoid has totally disconnected unit space.
-It was noted by Using this result, one can easily characterize the ample groupoids among the étale groupoids, as was first noted by Exel in \cite{Exel10}, that this characterizes the ample groupoids among the étale groupoids, i.e. an étale groupoid $G$ is ample if and only if $G^{(0)}$ is totally disconnected.
+Exel noted in \cite{Exel10}, that this characterizes the ample groupoids among the étale groupoids, i.e. an étale groupoid $G$ is ample if and only if $G^{(0)}$ is totally disconnected.
 Many interesting groupoids fall into this class: \begin{itemize} \item Groupoids associated to aperiodic tilings and quasicrystals (see \cite{MR2658985}). \item Groupoids associated to directed graphs (see \cite{MR1432596}) and higher-rank graphs (see \cite{KumjianPask00}). \item Groupoids associated to inverse semigroups (see \cite{Paterson1999}). \item The coarse groupoid studied in large scale geometry (see \cite{STY02}). \end{itemize}